In Feng Shui, the Bedroom is the most important room in the home. You spend at least 8 hours a day.

 - Kitchen: The bedroom should not be above or below the kitchen.
 The kitchen stove must not be above or below the bed.

 - Kitchen stove: The bedroom should never share the same wall as the kitchen stove.
 The kitchen stove is a producer of yang energy.
 The energy of the bedroom is yin.
 The two do not mix.

-- Bedroom not too large: The bedroom size has to be cosy and not too large.
-The average bedroom size is about 140 sq ft (14 sq m).
-A small room can keep the energy of 2 persons in a comfortable manner.
+- Bedroom not too large: The bedroom size has to be cosy and intimate.
+It cannot be too large.
+A suggested bedroom size is about 140 sq. ft (about 14 sq. m).
+A small room can keep the energy of 2 persons in a comfortable and intimate manner.
 When the bedroom is too large, there is a feeling of being lost.
 Again, it must not be too small as people have to walk around the bed comfortably.
 Another room can be used for the walk-in cupboards.

 - Feng Shui small bedroom: The bed size remains the same as it has to fit the human body.
 It is the space that surrounds the bed that is smaller.
 It needs better organisation.
 Storage is in drawers and cupboards.